Home Blood Pressure Monitoring: How to Measure It Properly, What Readings Mean and When to Get Help

 Why home blood pressure monitoring matters

-High blood pressure is one of the most important preventable risk factors for heart attack, stroke, kidney disease and other cardiovascular problems.
 The difficulty is that it often causes no symptoms at all.
 Many people feel completely normal until it is picked up by chance at a GP appointment, pharmacy check, NHS Health Check or home test.

 That is one reason home monitoring is so useful.
 It helps move blood pressure from guesswork to evidence.